WWBIC Invest in Business Grant

 - Business is located in Wisconsin and the owner participates in the day-to-day operations of the business

-- Business needs to be open, operational with revenue generation since 2021.
+- Business needs to be open and operational with revenue generation since 2021.
+Supporting tax documentation is required.
 (If business was started in 2022 or 2023 you are not eligible to apply)

-- Business needs to have all necessary permits, licenses, certificates or other approval, governmental or otherwise, necessary to operate its business and own and operate its assets
+- Business needs to have all necessary permits, licenses, certificates or other approval, governmental or otherwise, necessary to operate its business and own and use its assets

 - Business needs to not be listed on the State of Wisconsin Ineligible Vendors Directory or listed on the Wisconsin Department of Transportation Listing of Debarred, Suspended and Ineligible Contractors